mizrael/OpenSleigh/docs/how-to.md

 Dependency injection can be used to reference services from Sagas.

-**IMPORTANT**:
-Each Saga should have its own State class.
+**IMPORTANT**: each Saga should have its own State class.
 Don't reuse State classes!

 At this point all you have to do is register and configure the Saga:
 ```